zeytechinc/file-upload-adonisjs/README.md

   filename: string
   size: number // file size in bytes
   expires: string // ISO8601 timestamp
-  url? string // URL to download file, if downloads are enabled }
+  url? string // URL to download file, if successful and downloads are enabled }
 ```